dansanderson/easyasm65/README.md

 In EasyAsm, it is an error if two segment overlap, ala Acme's "strict segments" mode.
 When assembling to memory, it is an error if a segment overlaps EasyAsm's variable memory region, $1E00-$1EFF.

-### "Pseudo-PC"
+### "Pseudo-PC" not yet supported

 EasyAsm currently does not support Acme's "pseudo-PC" feature, which allows for a section of code to be assembled as if the PC were a particular value, but the segment is stored in the PRG file consecutively with the surrounding code.
 (It would be the program's responsibility to copy the code to the correct location in order to run it.)

-As an alternative, EasyAsm has a way to assemble multiple segments to disk as a single compact file, with a generated bootstrap routine that relocates all segments to their final memory locations.
-See the explanation of `!to "...", runnable`, below.

 ## Assembling to disk

 When assembling to memory, EasyAsm writes each segment to the requested memory locations.

-When assembling to disk, EasyAsm offers several options: writing a contiguous file, writing segments to separate files, or bundling segments into a runnable program.
+When assembling to disk, EasyAsm offers several options: writing a contiguous file, writing segments to separate files, or saving a single segment as a runnable program.

 > **Tip:** The "runnable" file is the most convenient way to write a program that can be run with the `RUN` or `BOOT` command, which is how most users expect to invoke a program.
 EasyAsm generates the bootstrap code that you would normally have to include manually in an Acme program listing.